eLending and streaming

 Streaming: films and docos

 Stream movies for free!
-Your Randwick City Library membership allows you to stream movies and documentaries any time - they can be accessed in the Library or from your own device with a decent internet connection.
-Simply enter your library member number to start streaming and if you have any questions, contact staff at our branches.
+Your Randwick City Library membership allows you to stream movies and documentaries any time - they can be accessed in the library or from your own device with a decent internet connection.
+Simply enter your library member number to start streaming and if you have any questions, contact staff at our library locations.

 Hoopla Click to access

 Randwick City Library members are granted simultaneous access to this digital streaming service containing over 1,000,000 items.
-Enjoy 10 loans per month, and all content is always available - never wait for ebooks, eaudiobooks, television, film, music and comics.
-When first using the app you will be asked to create a hoopla account by registering your email address and setting a password for log in.
+Enjoy 6 loans per month, and all content is always available - never wait for ebooks, eaudiobooks, television, film, music and comics.
+When first using the app, you will be asked to create a hoopla account by registering your email address and setting a password for log in.

 Kanopy Click to access

 Choose from over 30,000 films and documentaries from Australia and around the world with this on-demand steaming service.
 It features films from the Criterion Collection, Madman Entertainment and many more.
-An app is also available for iOS and android.
-When first using the app you will be asked to create a Kanopy account by registering your email address and setting a password for log in.
+An app is also available for iOS and Android or use your smart TV.
+When first using the app, you will be asked to create a Kanopy account by registering your email address and setting a password for log in.